mahdipratama/advice-generator-app/README.md

-This is a solution to the [Advice generator app challenge on Frontend Mentor].
-This challenge uses the Advice Slip API to generate random quotes of advice.

 # Frontend Mentor - Product preview card component solution

 This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
 The perfect project if you're learning how to interact with 3rd-party APIs.
 This challenge uses the Advice Slip API to generate random quotes of advice.